jgonsior/german_ir_nlp_demo/unity/README.md

 - Launch Unity Hub and click on `Add`.
 - Select `Indw` folder and click `Add Project`.
 - Open the project.
+- all content written by our group is found under `/Assets/sripts`

 ### Setting up XR Interaction Toolkit (Normally this is already installed in the downloaded project)